hansieso/Portfolio/README.md

 ## About Me

-I am a penultimate-year student at UCLA pursuing a major in Cognitive Science and a minor in Digital Humanities.
+I am a student at UCLA pursuing a major in Cognitive Science (specialization in computing) and a minor in Digital Humanities.

 ## Explore My Work